 The school has a kitchen on each campus where catering staff provide a speedy service at break time and lunchtimes.
 It serves hot food and healthy options whist also providing hot drinks and snacks.
-Both facilities have benefitted from the installation of a biometric finger recognition system which is a totally cashless system for students; however, students in the Upper School can still use cash to purchase items.
+Both facilities have benefitted from the installation of a biometric finger recognition system which is a totally cashless system for students.